lukaspalkovic/DCS_wiki/DroneCore.Pilot-Connector-description-and-pins-assignment.md

 | 21 | CSI_D0_N |
 | 22 | GND |

-**USB A,B,C,D**
+**USB A,B,C,D (15 pin ZIF connectors)**

+- these connectors can be connected/unconnected only when system is power-off !
-- USB 3.0 connectors
+- USB 3.0 standard
 - maximum power supply: USB A: 10W, USB B,C,D: 5W
 - connectors are protected against overcurrent, separately on every port.
 - compatible with Molex 538-15021 cable series
 - voltage levels according to usb standards